-Unlock the battery drawer
+Open and close the battery drawer

-Use the screwdriver to turn the screw to unlock position (vertical).
-Insert the screwdriver into the slit in the bottom of the hearing aid and push the door open.
+Insert the screwdriver into the slit on the back of the hearing aid.
+Close the drawer using your fingers.

-Lock the battery drawer

 Make sure the drawer is completely closed.
-Turn the screw to the locked position (horizontal).

 Wireless accessories

 As an enhancement to your wireless hearing aid a broad range of wireless accessories are available.